 In March, Pinterest rolled out a new design for its profile pages.
 As expected, users flipped out.

-It’s a little known fact that social media users don’t really adapt well to change when it comes to Facebook, Twitter and now, Pinterest.
+It’s a little-known fact that social media users don’t adapt well to change when it comes to Facebook, Twitter, and now, Pinterest.
 When activity on these sites is so much a part of people’s everyday routines, it’s understandable that redesigns might not be immediately accepted.
-But change is inevitable if social media wants to remain fresh in a constantly-changing Internet market.
+However, change is inevitable if social media wants to remain fresh in a constantly changing Internet market.

-While many Pinterest users are up in arms about the new profile designs, the new layout has its benefits – especially for businesses using the site to increase brand awareness.
+While many Pinterest users are interested in the new profile designs, the new layout has benefits – especially for businesses using the site to increase brand awareness.

 Here’s what I love and hate about the new Pinterest design.